-The server admin would be able to log into the backend via terminal and check CPU load of all the machines, along with other vital system information.
-This process is called virtualization which provides a layer of abstraction between the software and hardware components.
-Cloud server administrators can easily optimize the cluster for storage efficiency, optimal energy usage, data backups and more.
+The server admin would be able to log into the backend via terminal and check the CPU load of all the machines, along with other vital system information.
+This process is called virtualization, which provides a layer of abstraction between the software and hardware components.
+Cloud server administrators can easily optimize the cluster for storage efficiency, optimal energy usage, data backups, and more.

 Amazon Web Services

-What makes Amazon different than other cloud-server providers is their progressive business structure.
-When setting up an AWS account you will only be charged for the amount of space required for your files.
-Such a scenario is similar with their Simple Storage Service(S3) where you can externally host your website data and quickly scale with increasing traffic over time.
+What makes Amazon different than other cloud-server providers is its progressive business structure.
+When setting up an AWS account, you will only be charged for the amount of space required for your files.
+Such a scenario is similar to their Simple Storage Service(S3), where you can externally host your website data and quickly scale with increasing traffic over time.

 Even better is the CDN counterpart known as Amazon CloudFront.
-It’s a web service built for speedy content delivery so you may outsource a lot of that computation from your own server.
+It’s a web service built for speedy content delivery, so you may outsource a lot of that computation from your own server.
 For full web hosting you should turn your attention towards Elastic Compute Cloud(EC2).
 Their services are certainly not for everybody but will fit perfectly with a small/medium business or startup.
-The staff is always reliable and you aren’t over-paying for server space which isn’t used.
+The staff is always reliable, and you aren’t overpaying for server space that isn’t used.

 Web Apps in the Cloud